 The unexpected loss of a loved one is one of the most challenging experiences most people will ever go through.
 If you lost a family member due to someone else’s negligence or reckless behavior, the grieving process could be even more challenging.

 In this situation, you may have a right to hold the negligent party responsible through a claim for wrongful death.
-If you need assistance with pursuing a wrongful death claim in Illinois, let the wrongful death attorneys at Gerling Law help.
+If you need assistance with pursuing a claim in Illinois, let the Illinois wrongful death attorneys at Gerling Law help.

 Do You Have a Wrongful Death Claim?